Aging Vol 4: Menopause- Interventions for "The Change" - 6 CE's

 8.

-What were the five categories of personal reactions in menopausal therapists to experiencing sweats and/or red-hot faces while with a client?
+What were the categories of personal reactions in menopausal therapists to experiencing sweats and/or red-hot faces while with a client?

 10. Given the dramatic impact of menopause on some women's health and emotional status, what is imperative for mental health counselors to recognize?